Deformed Steel Bar ASTM A615 GR40 GR60 Or BS 4449

 A3: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: How do steel rebars affect the overall durability of concrete?
+- Q: How do steel rebars affect the bond strength between concrete and reinforcement?

 - Q: What are the precautions to be taken while welding steel rebars?